Goodenia minutiflora: Description

 Goodenia minutiflora is an annual herb that typically grows to a height of up to 20 cm and has adventitious roots.
 The leaves are mostly arranged at the base of the plant, linear to lance-shaped with the narrower end towards the base, 25–100 mm long and 2–5 mm wide.
-The flowers are arranged in loose groups up to 150 mm long near the ends of the stems on a peduncles 4–10 mm long.
+The flowers are arranged in loose groups up to 150 mm long near the ends of the stems on peduncles 4–10 mm long.
 Each flower is on a pedicel 5–7 mm long with linear bracts up to 15 mm long and bracteoles up to 1.5 mm long.
 The sepals are lance-shaped, about 1 mm long, the corolla white to purplish, 2–3 mm long.
 The lower lobes of the corolla are about 0.5 mm long with wings absent or very narrow.
 Flowering mainly occurs from March to May and the fruit is a more or less spherical capsule about 3 mm in diameter.